MariahSJones/ENG_EC_601/Phase2/README.md

         },

 ```
 Both of the tweets use #Salem, but one is about Salem, MA while the other is about Salem, MA.
 One improvement that could fix this problem would be requiring the user to search for multiple tags at the same time in order to improve the relevancy of the results.
+Another thing that cound be implemented to improve the project would be running it throught the bot_or_not.py method (from Phase 1 of the project) to check if it was a bot or not.
+If the tweet was determined to be made by a bot, then the tweet would not be included in the ones being used for the sentiment analysis.